Last updated: August 2026

 Scenario card 3: Padre Island advertising injury

-A Padre Island subcontractor uses a copyrighted jobsite photo in a social post without permission.
+A Padre Island contractor uses a copyrighted jobsite photo in its own promotional social post without permission.
 The photographer sends a demand letter alleging copyright infringement.
-Personal and advertising injury coverage may respond when the claim fits the policy wording.
+The standard general liability form excludes intellectual property claims but carves back infringement of copyright, trade dress or slogan in your own advertisement, so whether personal and advertising injury coverage responds depends on the policy wording and the facts.

 Scenario card 4: Portland TX completed work issue